 - there are these reservation fees,

 Traveling with Eurail is way more flexible then traveling by bus or planes.
-It is hustle free, just sit back, relax and enjoy the view on tiny villages and landscapes passing by!
+It is truly hustle-free – all you need to do is to just sit back, relax and enjoy the view of tiny villages and landscapes passing by the train window!

-So, to answer the first question (the topic of the article) – Yes, it is worth it if you are planning to visit many cities in one country or many countries in Europe.
+So, to answer the question asked in the title of the article – Yes, it is worth it if you are planning to visit many cities in one country or many countries in Europe!

-Just that you have to make a small research beforehand in which countries there are only fast trains (thus, paying extra) or where the railway is not that developed.
-(Please see the list of countries above in this article).
+The main thing you need to remember is that you will have to make a small research beforehand regarding the countries where there are only fast trains (which means paying extra money for the reservation fee) or where the railway system is not that developed.
+(Please see the list of ideal countries for train travel above in this article).

-After all, it is even not about saving your money, it is about the experience!
+After all, it is not all about saving your money, it is about the wonderful experience as well!

 There is no better way to see and experience Europe than by train, believe me!
-Seeing those fabulous landscapes and tiny European villages passing by, making friends with people on the seat in front of you, going with the flow and maybe even changing your itinerary completely – that is what Eurail pass is all about!
+Seeing those fabulous landscapes and tiny European villages passing by, making friends with people on the seat in front of you, going with the flow and maybe even changing your itinerary completely – this is what the Eurail pass is all about!
+Flexibility, spontaneity, and fun!

-If you want to just visit a couple of cities, there is no point to buy a pass, in my opinion.
-Just buy a simple A to B ticket that will be cheaper for you.
+If you are only planning on visiting a couple of cities, there is no point to buy a pass in my opinion.
+In this situation, buying a simple A to B train ticket (or a plane ticket!) will be cheaper and better for you.

-But if you want to flexible and you are going to travel a lot in Europe, the pass should save you some money!
-(Especially if you have many cities located far away from each other).
+But if you are going to travel a lot in Europe for a period of time and if you want to stay flexible, the pass should save you some money!
+And this is especially available if you want to visit many cities that are located far away from each other.

-So – if you have a lot of time, you are planning to visit many European cities, you can take the Global Pass Interrail/Eurail pass and you won’t regret!
+So – if you have a lot of time for this trip and you are planning to visit many European cities, you can take the Interrail/Eurail Global Pass and you won’t regret it!

-Even if I made some mistakes in planning, the pass turned out to be more profitable for me. (see the table above).
+Even if I made some mistakes while planning my particular trip, the pass turned out to be more profitable for me!

 That is it, you have finished reading this loooong post, congrats! 😉

-I ended up writing a 5000 words piece (you are welcome!) that hopefully will cover all the topics not clear in your Eurail trip.
+I ended up writing a 5.000 words piece (you are welcome!) that will hopefully cover all the topics and questions you might have regarding your Interrail/Eurail trip.
 Now you know exactly how cheap train tickets in Europe really are!

-If you have any additional ones, please post them in the comment section below and I will be happy to reply!
+If you have any additional questions, please post them in the comment section below and I will be happy to reply!

-Update: There is a great comprehensive article on traveling by train in Russia now, check it out!
+UPDATE: There is a great comprehensive article on traveling by train in Russia on my now, check it out!